dslab-epfl/tinynf/experiments/ReadMe.md

 ### Figures 6, 7, 8, 10, 11 and Table 3

+Run `sudo cpupower -c 8-15 frequency-set -f 99GHz`, where `8-15` are all of the cores on the physical CPU on which you will run NFs.
+That is, not only the cores configured in the `benchmarking/config` file, but also the other cores on the same physical CPU.
+`99GHz` simply tells `cpupower` to use the highest possible frequency.
+You can double-check this by looking at `/proc/cpuinfo`.

 In `perf-endtoend`, run `./bench-all.py`, which should take ~4h.

 Then run the following, which should take a minute: